roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

 Generating *SangerAlignment* report :sub:`(AB1)`
 ------------------------------------------------
 Last but not least, users can save *SangerAlignment* instance into a report after the analysis.
 The report will be generated in **HTML** by knitting **Rmd** files.

-There are two parameters, :code:`includeSangerContig` and :code:`includeSangerRead`, for users to decide to which level the *SangerAlignment* report will go.
+There are two parameters, :code:`includeSangerContig` and :code:`includeSangerRead`, for users to decide which level the *SangerAlignment* report will go.
 Moreover, after the reports are generated, users can easily navigate through reports in different levels within the **HTML** file.

 * :code:`includeSangerContig`: Whether users want to generate the report of each *SangerContig* in *SangerAlignment*.
 * :code:`includeSangerRead`: If :code:`includeSangerContig` is :code:`TRUE`, then users can set this value to decide whether they want to include *SangerRead* reports in each *SangerContig*.

-One thing to pay attention to is that if users have many reads, it would take quite a long time to write out all reports.
+One thing to pay attention to is that if users have many reads, it will take quite a long time to write out all reports.
 If users only want to generate the contigs alignment, remember to set :code:`includeSangerContig` and :code:`includeSangerRead` to :code:`FALSE` in order to save time.

 .. code-block:: R